freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 connect to the *Journalist Interface*.
 The tasks performed by the journalist will require the following set of passphrases:

--  A master passphrase for the persistent volume on the Tails device.
+-  A passphrase for the persistent volume on the Tails device.
--  A master passphrase for the KeePassXC password manager, which unlocks the passphrase for logging into the *Journalist Interface*.
+-  A passphrase for the KeePassXC password manager, which unlocks the passphrase for logging into the *Journalist Interface*.

 The journalist will also need to have a two-factor authenticator, such